U.S. EPA RAP Liaison:

 The City of Whitehall's Lake Street Reconstruction project will use best watershed management practices to improve storm water quality in the AOC.
 The "green street" project will use bioswales, naturalized detention, filter strips and treatment wetlands to improve stormwater quality before it enters White Lake.
 The project is partially funded by the Great Lakes Restoration Initiative.

 White Lake is a 2,570 acre coastal, drowned river mouth lake located in Muskegon County along the east shore of Lake Michigan, in the vicinity of the communities of Montague and Whitehall.
-The Area of Concern (AOC) includes White Lake and White River Watershed.
+The Area of Concern includes White Lake and the White River watershed.
 Most of the land around the lake is wooded or grassy, with sand dunes located along Lake Michigan.
-Land use in the White River Watershed is primarily recreational and agricultural, with the uses around White Lake being residential, commercial, industrial, and agricultural.
+Land use in the watershed is primarily recreational and agricultural, with the uses around White Lake being residential, commercial, industrial and agricultural.

-White Lake priorities include contaminated sediment remediation, eutrophication control, remediation of groundwater and former industrial site contamination, and wildlife habitat and population restoration.
-The White River priorities are eutrophication and nutrient management, and riparian corridor restoration.
+Eight out of a possible 14 beneficial use impairments were identified in the White Lake Area of Concern.
+To address the BUIs, priorities have been defined to include contaminated sediment remediation, eutrophication control, remediation of groundwater and former industrial site contamination, and wildlife habitat and population restoration.

 Beneficial Use Impairments

 - Restrictions on fish and wildlife consumption (removed)

 - Restrictions on drinking water consumption, or taste and odor (removed)

 - Degradation of benthos (removed)

 - Loss of fish and wildlife habitat